 - Don’t be afraid to be a little funny, if you can pull it off.

-- Don’t be afraid to be a bit of a dork, either, if that’s part of who you are.
+- Don’t be afraid to unleash your inner dork, either, if that’s part of who you are.

 Remember, along with your photo, this is where I go to figure out who you are and whether or not I like you.

-But visitors who are coming to your site from work may not want your voice, however melodious, blasting from the speakers in their cube.
+But visitors who are coming to your site at work may not want your voice, however delightful, blasting from the speakers in their cube.